Human Resource Development

 Furthermore, through an interview conducted every year for every employee with not more than 10 years of working history with their superior, as well as with the Human Resources Department managerial member, to confirm their future career path, we understand their work progress, the degree to which they are reaching their potential, and any concerns they may have about their future careers, which helps in the placement of the right people in the right positions.

-【Improving employee engagement】
+【Enhancement of employee engagement】

 【Self-assessment】